Need help? We are available to speak to you 7 days a weekRead More

 One of the most frequent questions from applicants is:

-For the 2025-2026 program year, the Department of Home Affairs has moved toward a quarterly invitation round schedule.
+For the 2026-27 programme year, the Department of Home Affairs has not announced the date of the next Subclass 189 invitation round.
 While there are no “fixed” dates, the recent pattern suggests the next invitation round will likely be held during the following periods:

-Applicants who receive invitations must lodge a complete visa application within the required timeframe and provide supporting documents for all claims made in their EOI to maximise their chances of success.
+• Lodge a complete visa application within the required timeframe if invited, and provide supporting documents for all claims made in their EOI to maximise their chances of success.

-Applicants must ensure their SkillSelect profile is fully updated and accurate, as invitation rounds can happen at any time within these quarterly windows, depending on labour market needs.
+• Keep their SkillSelect profile fully updated and accurate, as invitation rounds can happen at any time within these anticipated quarterly windows, depending on labour market needs.

-The recent 189 invitation rounds highlight some important migration trends across priority occupations and invitation allocations:
+The recent 189 invitation round highlights some important migration trends across priority occupations and invitation allocations:

 • Competitive occupations require between 85 and 100 points

-• Healthcare professionals, such as registered nurses, will be given priority due to workforce shortages
+• Healthcare professionals, such as registered nurses, are given priority due to workforce shortages

 • Engineering occupations remain one of the most sought-after sectors and are highly competitive